ckeditor/ckeditor5/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---

-## 📝 Provide description of the new feature
+## 📝 Provide a description of the new feature

 *What is the expected behavior of the proposed feature?*